srikanthpullela/CPQ-Bug-Analyzer/DARK_MODE_IMPLEMENTATION.md

 # Dark Mode Implementation Summary

 ## Overview
-Completed comprehensive dark mode support for all major components in the CPQ Bug Analyzer application.
+Completed comprehensive dark mode support for all major components in the Conga Bug Analyzer application.
 The dark mode state is managed in the main `HarMethodsTabPage` component and propagated to all child components.

 ## Components Updated